-The area of jurisdiction for the SEWFRC consists of the tributary drainage area to the 36.5-mile-long reach of the Fox River between the Village of Waterford dam in Racine County and the northern limits of the City of Waukesha north of Moreland Boulevard.
-The tributary drainage area for the implementation planning area ranges from approximately 119 square miles at the upper end of the planning area to approximately 312 square miles at I-43 and to about 364 square miles at the Waterford dam.
+The area of jurisdiction for the SEWFRC consists of the tributary drainage area to the 63.5-mile-long reach of the Fox River between the Illinois border and the northern limits of the City of Waukesha north of Moreland Boulevard.
+The tributary drainage area for the implementation planning area is 267 square miles.

 The Southeastern Wisconsin Regional Planning Commission was charged with developing an Implementation Plan on behalf of the SEWFRC in 1997.
 The plan was adopted in March 1998, updated in September 2011 and still serves as a dynamic guide in assisting the Commission to conduct its work.